nhoyt/text-editor/README.md

 # text-editor

-Notes on creating an HTML embedded text editor that proactively supports accessible authoring practices.
+Notes on creating an HTML-embeddable rich text editor that proactively supports accessible authoring practices.